Buick Encore GX

 The Buick Encore GX is a subcompact crossover SUV built by General Motors starting in 2019.
 Like the smaller Encore and the related Chevrolet Trailblazer, the Encore GX is manufactured by GM Korea.
 In China, it is manufactured by the SAIC-GM joint venture.

 Overview

 The Encore GX was revealed alongside the second generation Encore at the 2019 Shanghai Auto Show.
-It shares the VSS-F platform with the new Chevrolet Trailblazer crossover SUV.
+It shares the VSS-F platform with the new Chevrolet Trailblazer crossover SUV and its codename is 9BUB.
 The size of the Encore GX is subcompact-plus, positioned between the subcompact Encore and the compact Envision.

 After the discontinuation of the smaller Encore, the Encore GX was the entry-level offering from Buick, until the arrival of the larger but less expensive Envista.